Frequently Asked Questions

 I'm scared to put my baby in pain; why is this worth it to do so young?

-Why do you prefer the Mam pacifier instead of the Soothie, Bib, or Nuk pacifier?
+Why do you prefer the MAM Original Orthodontic pacifier instead of the Soothie, Bib, or Nuk pacifier?

 We have tried all the pacifiers on the market to find the best one for tied babies.
 We use the pacifier as an exercise to strengthen the tongue muscle and train the tongue to stay up to the palate.
 It is similar to lifting a light weight with lots of reps while breastfeeding correctly is like lifting a heavy weight with fewer reps.
 The pacifier is good for tone and coordination while breastfeeding correctly will build strong muscle.
 The Soothie is very firm and round so it pushes the tongue down.
 It also has a ridge near the lips and gums which stimulates the baby to bite instead of suck.
 Any baby can hold a Soothie pacifier in the mouth which is why there are so commonly used in the hospital setting.
-Dentists also do not like the Soothie or Bib because of the way that they mold the upper jaw into a V shaped when we want a nice oval U shape.
+Dentists also do not like the Soothie or Bib because of the way that they mold the upper jaw into a V-shaped when we want a nice oval U shape.
 The Nuk follows the slant of the tongue when it is tied by allowing the back portion to hump up and the front portion to stay down on the floor of the mouth.
-We want the tip of the tongue to stay just behind the gumline and the rest of the muscle to be up towards the palate.
-The Mam pacifier is soft, smooth and in a nice wide, flatter shape to allow this to happen.
+We want the tip of the tongue to stay just behind the gum line and the rest of the muscle to be up towards the palate.
+The Mam pacifier is soft, smooth, and in a nice wide, flatter shape to allow this to happen.
+We recommend buying the Original and not the comfort, sensitive skin, or MAM air types because they have creases and indents that cause lip, jaw, and cheek suction to hold them in and this is what we are trying to discourage.
 Using the Mam pacifier 3 times per day or more is what we recommend.
 Check out the Tug of War exercise under the pre-procedure therapy section.

 My baby can take a bottle so why not just pump and bottle feed?